 You will need to facilitate a planning session with your new outdoor ethics guide to create clarity with him or her on the scope and expectations of the role.
 Use the Outdoor Ethics Guide Goals and Evaluation form for this.
 Have the guide commit to parts of the role that fit with his or her abilities.
 Let the guide take the lead, but realize that your guidance and advice can make the quality of his or her term good or bad at the very onset.

 —Coaching: Execution starts with coaching.
-Help your guide develop a plan to meet his goals.
+Help your guide develop a plan to meet their goals.
 How is outdoor ethics going to be presented to the unit and at what events?
 At unit meeting or outings or both?
 How will they mesh?
 What will the presentations be?
 Games, scenarios, or challenges are the most experiential and beneficial to Scouts.
 Lecturing tends to turn off Scouts.
 Games are easy to facilitate and already prepared.
 You may want to be familiar with the games in Teaching Leave No Trace found at https://www.scouting.org www.scouting.org/boyscouts/teachingleavenotrace.aspx.
 Challenges are games that are timed or competitions between patrols or crews.
 There are plenty of examples at http://outdoorethics-bsa.org/resources/, as well as the games you actually play and facilitate in your Leave No Trace Trainer course.

 —Scenarios: Scenarios or dilemmas test a Scout’s or patrol’s response to a certain type of behavior they witnessed or experienced and how best to handle that behavior in the future.
 Again, http://outdoorethics-bsa.org/resources/ has many examples that can be used as scenarios that will benefit the Scouts by getting them to think about impacts and how to recognize them.
 This will help them engage in lower-impact activities outdoors and apply outdoor ethics in a positive way.